Fast fashion through the lens of Instagram

 Related: H&M needs to offload $4 billion in unsold clothes

-"This idea of making clothes when customers already want to purchase them is great because you can avoid a mismatch of supply," said Vishal Agrawal, a professor at Georgetown University's McDonough School of Business.
+"This idea of making clothes when customers already want to purchase them is great because you can avoid a mismatch of supply and demand," said Vishal Agrawal, a professor at Georgetown University's McDonough School of Business.
 But he said Choosy could create more waste by encouraging consumers to replace things more often.

 Zeng said customers can expect to receive orders within as little as three days of placing them, but some orders could take as long as three weeks to arrive from factories in China if it was a last-minute purchase.